 Patients and methods

 This prospective analytic observational cohort study included 60 AF patients who underwent mitral valve replacement.
 The study was carried out at Cardiothoracic Surgery Department in Benha University Hospital.
 An informed written consent was obtained from the patients.
 Every patient received an explanation of the purpose of the study and had a secret code number.
-The study was done after being approved by the Research Ethics Committee, Faculty of Medicine, and Benha University during the period from October 2023 to September 2024.
+The study was done after being approved by the Research Ethics Committee MS 11-9-2023, Faculty of Medicine, and Benha University during the period from October 2023 to September 2024.

 Exclusion criteria were combined CABG and mitral valve surgery, isolated aortic valve surgery, isolated tricuspid valve surgery, emergency surgeries and minimal invasive surgeries.